COSSAS/.github/profile/README.md

 # COSSAS - The Community for Open Source Security Automation Software ⚙️

-Welcome to COSSAS on Github!
+Welcome to COSSAS on GitHub!
 In this organization, we share all of our open-source security components, ready for you to use.
+All repositories are push-mirrored from [GitLab](https://gitlab.com/cossas).

 - Do you want to contribute to any of our repositories?
 [Check out our contributor guidelines](https://gitlab.com/cossas/home/-/blob/main/CONTRIBUTING.md)
-- Interested in the COSSAS project?
-[Check out our website](https://cossas-project.org)
+- Are you interested in the COSSAS project?
+[Visit our website](https://cossas-project.org)

 ### Software